7 Facts from our GEDmatch Genesis Review

 Did you like our GEDmatch Genesis review?
-Reviews for other DNA testing and analysis companies can be found on our blog and check out our complete guide to the best DNA test kit and other home tests.
+Reviews for other DNA testing and analysis companies can be found on our blog.
+Check out our complete guide to the best DNA test kit and other home tests.

-Also, check out our GEDmatch tutorial to learn how to use this powerful tool!
+Also, go over our GEDmatch tutorial to learn how to use this powerful tool!

 Interested in finding out about other DNA upload sites?
 This post gives you an overview of paid and free options.